 – the biggest network of diagnostic testing facilities our country has ever seen.

-We have expanded our operations rapidly to analyse swab samples at scale to determine whether COVID-19 is present.
-Since being approached to provide this service we have repurposed existing laboratories and built new ones to provide the capacity required for such a significant undertaking.
+Since being commissioned by the UK Government to provide this service, we have repurposed existing laboratories and built new ones to provide the capacity required to analyse swab samples at scale.

 Initially an army of volunteer scientists tested swabs manually whilst helping us develop a wholly automated process.
 Now liquid handling robots and other kit and machinery fill our laboratories.

 As a result, we are now testing tens of thousands of samples each day.

 for updates and to hear from our volunteer scientists.

 You cannot be tested for COVID-19 at UK Biocentre